TheSHEEEP/godotdetour/README.md

 ```

 Just like area marking, none of these changes will take effect until a `rebuildChangedTiles()` has been called.
 Likewise, off-mesh connections can be added before initializing the navigation.

+\*\* **IMPORTANT**: Off-mesh connections work only when they are relatively close together.
+This is a restriction of the underlying recast library.

 #### Create/delete agents and give them a target
 Creating an agent is done via the navigation object: